Technology & Engineering

 Al Videtto is the Director of Technology and Engineering for the City of Lincoln.

-Mr. Videtto enlisted in the US Army in 1987, serving reserve in the Marines and US Army.
+Mr. Videtto enlisted in the US Army in 1987, serving in the Marines, US Army and Army Reserve.
 He attended Missouri State – Northwest and the Quantico Naval Intelligence Academy at Dam Neck, Va.
 He holds multiple government clearances and certifications, and has received post-9/11 clearance by multiple state and federal enforcement agencies.